helsingborg-stad/project-synchronizer/README.md

 ```

 ## Configuration
 The composition of the configuration is quite straight forward.
+By default the application
+is looking for a ps-config.json file in the running path of the project but the path could be
+altered with the --config parameter.

+The source location can be set using the --source parameter.

-Simply list the repo relative path of the file to align and specify which items
+To configure which files to be synched, simply list the project relative path of the file
-to synchronize.
-If the item list is empty, e.g "/myfile.txt": [], the complete file will
+specify which items to synchronize.
+If the item list is empty, e.g "/myfile.txt": [], the complete file
-be transfered (see constraints of 'target files' below).
+will be transfered (see constraints of 'target files' below).

 The synchronization is non-destructive by default:
 - Additions will always be processed (e.g a dependency is missing in the target project).